 - 1 teaspoon ginger & garlic paste

-- 1 teaspoon red chilli powder
+- 1/2 teaspoon red chilli powder

 - 1/2 teaspoon cumin powder (jeera powder)

-- Salt and pepper to taste
+- Salt to taste

 - 1/2 teaspoon sugar

-- 2 large eggs
+- 4 eggs

-- 2 tablespoon cooking olive oil
+- 4 tablespoon olive oil

 - 2 tablespoon chopped coriander

-- Using a wooden spoon, make indentations, or “wells,” in the tomato mixture (make sure the indentations are spaced out).
+- Using a spoon, make indentations, or “wells,” in the tomato mixture (make sure the indentations are spaced out).
 Gently crack an egg into each indention.

 - Reduce the heat, cover the skillet with a lid, and cook on low heat until the egg whites are set.
 This does not take more than 5 minutes.
 You can bake it as well.

 - Serve Indian style shakshuka with the toasted bread slices.